 Dokoupil asked, “What makes this topic so tough?”

-“Well, I’m satisfied you aren’t a college president because you want to come back to a facility; you need to come back to an area which feels cared for,” Khator said.
-Dokoupil asked, “As lengthy as college presidents remain as formidable as you have got been, college students across the country, and here, are going to walk out with a degree and an experience, however a boatload of debt, a document quantity.
+“Well, I’m satisfied you aren’t a college president because you want to come back to a facility; you need to come back to an area that feels cared for,” Khator said.
+Dokoupil asked, “As lengthy as college presidents remain as formidable as you have been, college students across the country, and here, are going to walk out with a degree and an experience, however a boatload of debt, a document quantity.
 So, how does that cycle damage?
 Doesn’t it damage with the aid of someone like yourself saying, ‘No greater, I’m not gonna do it?”